vuestorefront/storefront-ui/apps/docs/components/components/switch.md

 ---
 layout: AtomLayout
 hideBreadcrumbs: true
-description: A switch is an input similar to a checkbox component, except for handling the indeterminate state.
-The two possible values are true and false.
-Used for enable/disable features, especially on mobile.
 ---
 #  Switch

 ::: slot usage
-{{ $frontmatter.description }}

-## Accessibility notes

-Switch component is build using `input` tag with `type='checkbox'`.
+`SfSwitch` allows users to control a boolean value.
+This can be used to enable/disable features, especially on mobile.

+It uses an `<input type="checkbox">` with additional stylings to give it the appearance of a switch.

+From a functional perspective, it is similar to the [`SfCheckbox`](/checkbox.html) component, except the checkbox can handle indeterminate states.
+The two possible values are true and false.

-## Notes
+## Examples

-In forms, it might be a better choice to use a Checkbox component.

 ## Switch without label